materialsinnovation/pymks/README.md

 out-of-memory computations are still in an experimental stage as of version 0.4 and some issues still need to be resolved.

+This effort has been supported with grants from NIST and the Vannevar Bush Fellowship to Professor Kalidindi at Georgia Tech.

 ## Feedback

 Please submit questions and issues on the [GitHub issue